 What is CoQ10?

-Mitochondria — often referred to as the powerhouses of cells — are specialized structures that produce adenosine triphosphate (ATP), the main energy source used by your cells.
+Mitochondria — often referred to as the powerhouses of cells — are specialized structures that produce adenosine triphosphate (ATP), the main energy source your cells use.

-Aside from being naturally produced by your body, CoQ10 can be obtained through foods, including eggs, fatty fish, organ meats, nuts, and poultry.
+Besides being produced naturally by your body, CoQ10 can be obtained through foods including eggs, fatty fish, organ meats, nuts, and poultry.

-CoQ10 plays a fundamental role in energy production and is a powerful antioxidant, inhibiting free radical generation and preventing cell damage.
+CoQ10 plays a fundamental role in energy production and acts as a powerful antioxidant, inhibiting free radical generation and preventing cell damage.

 Though your body makes CoQ10, several factors can deplete its levels.
-For example, its production rate significantly declines with age, which is associated with the onset of age-related conditions like heart disease and cognitive decline.
+Production rate significantly declines with age, which is associated with age-related conditions like heart disease and cognitive decline.

-Supplementing with CoQ10 has been shown to counteract damage or improve conditions related to a deficiency in this important compound.
+Supplementing with CoQ10 has been shown to counteract damage or improve conditions related to deficiency of this important compound.

-Additionally, as it’s involved in energy production, CoQ10 supplements have been shown to boost athletic performance and decrease inflammation in healthy people who are not necessarily deficient.
+Because it’s involved in energy production, CoQ10 supplements have also been shown to boost athletic performance and decrease inflammation in healthy people who aren’t necessarily deficient.

 Summary: CoQ10 is a compound with many important functions in your body.
 Various factors can deplete CoQ10 levels, so supplements may be necessary.